Free Research Preview. DrugChatter may produce inaccurate information.

 Recommended Dosage of Advil for Children

 The recommended dosage of Advil for children varies depending on their age, weight, and the severity of their symptoms.
-According to the manufacturer's instructions and the American Academy of Pediatrics (AAP), the recommended dosage of Advil for children is as follows:
+According to the manufacturer's instructions and the American Academy of Pediatrics (AAP), the recommended dosage for children is as follows:

 Important Considerations